happylinks/react-body-backgroundcolor/README.md

 * Does not emit DOM, not even a `<noscript>`;
 * Like a normal React compoment, can use its parent's `props` and `state`;
 * Can be defined in many places throughout the application;
-* Supports arbitrary levels of nesting, combining each className;
 * Works just as well with isomorphic apps.

 ## Example